-It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you may be required to use network providers to get your medical care and services.
-The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Vantage Medicare Advantage STANDARD (HMO-POS) authorizes use of out-of-network providers.
-See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.
+You must use network providers to get your medical care and services.
+If you go elsewhere without proper authorization you will have to pay in full.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Vantage Medicare Advantage BASIC (HMO-POS) authorizes use of out-of-network providers.

 Our plan does offer a Point of Service (POS) option for certain services.
 POS is an HMO option that lets a member use out-of-network providers for an additional cost.
-All services obtained from out-of-network providers require prior authorization (except emergency services, supplemental dental services, supplemental eyeglasses or contact lenses, supplemental hearing services, urgently needed care when the network is not available and dialysis outside the plan's service area) and are subject to a \$500 deductible and fifty percent (50%) coinsurance.
+All services obtained from out-of-network providers require prior authorization (except emergency services, supplemental dental services, supplemental vision services, supplemental hearing services, urgently needed care when the network is not available and dialysis outside the plan's service area) and are subject to a \$500 deductible and fifty percent (50%) coinsurance.
 The maximum plan benefit for out-of-network covered services is \$5,000.
 Once the plan has paid \$5,000 for benefits, you will pay 100% of all out-of-network services for the rest of the calendar year.